What is Probate?

 Can You Avoid Probate?

-With the help of an experienced probate lawyer, probate can be avoided in many circumstances.
-Remember the key to determining whether probate is necessary is whether there are assets in the deceased's name only.
+With the help of an experienced estate lawyer, probate can be avoided in many circumstances.
+Remember the key to determining whether an estate must be opened is whether there are assets in the deceased's name only.
 So to properly plan to avoid probate consider taking the following actions:

 - Create a revocable living trust